huu4ontocord/rio/README.md

 # Contributors

 We welcome all contributions.
 Please feel free to send a PR.
 Please follow the code of conduct: https://github.com/ontocord/rio/blob/main/CODE_OF_CONDUCT.md
-Special thanks to these people not just for code contributions but for comments and reviews (in no particular order):
+Special thanks to these people not just for code contributions but for comments and reviews (in no particular order) from the original Muliwai repo:
 - @dadelani
 - @edugp
 - @vumichien